Ananiel

-Ananiel, Anânêl (Aramaic: עננאל, Greek: Ανανιας) was the 14th Watcher of the 20 leaders of the 200 fallen angels who are mentioned in an ancient work titled the Book of Enoch.
-The name Ananiel is sometimes translated as "Rain of God" even though the name is often confused with the name Hananiel.
-Michael Knibb interprets his name to be "cloud of God".
-The name came into Arabic from the Coptics who in turn transliterated it from the Greeks.
+Ananiel, Anânêl (Hebrew/Aramaic: עננאל, Greek: Ανανιας) was the 14th Watcher of the 20 leaders of the 200 fallen angels who are mentioned in the Book of Enoch, an ancient Jewish religious text.
+The name Ananiel is sometimes translated as "Rain of God" though it is often confused with the name Hananiel.
+Michael Knibb interprets the name as "cloud of God", which is the literal meaning of the name in Hebrew.

+The Arabic form of the name entered the language through Coptic translations from Greek.

 Ananiel was entrusted by God "all the trees of the earth, its plants, the rain, the dew, the heat, the simoom, the wind and as many [atmospheric phenomena] as there are in summer and winter."

-Ananiel is also known as an angelic guard of the gates of the South Wind.
-The Book of Enoch describes three gates for each direction.
-The first gate inclines to the south-east and brings a hot wind.
-The second is due south and brings pleasant fragrances, dew, rain, prosperity and life.
-The third is south-west and brings dew, rain, locusts and devastation.
-Ananiel is one of the guardians of these gates and can be interpreted as an Archangel to petition for these.
+He is also known as an angelic guard of the gates of the South Wind, one of three gates that control the weather, described in The Book of Enoch.
 Conversely, according to the tradition of the Coptic Orthodox Church, Ananiel is the name of one of the seven holy archangels.